Skip to content

 • As before in our create list function, we retrieve the TodoList struct by the signer address, so we can have access to the tasks table that holds all the account tasks.

-• Then, we look for the task with the provided task_id on the todo_list.tasks table.
+• Then, we get a mutable reference for the task with the provided task_id on the todo_list.tasks table.

 • Finally, we update that task completed property to be true.